php-fig/fig-standards/proposed/Class-declaration.md

 ### 1.2 Methods

 - Magic methods MUST follow property declaration
-- Static methods MUST follow magic methods and follow Private Protected Public order
+- Static methods MUST follow magic methods and follow Public Protected Private order
-- Final methods MUST follow static methods
+- Final methods MUST follow static methods and follow Public Protected Private order
 - Interface methods MUST be declared at the end of the class declration before Abstract Methods
 - Abstract methods MUST be declared at the end of the class declration